qwerttyuiiop1/STALGCM-MCO/README.md

       // Optional properties:
       // "curve": 15,  // Integer value, optional (use for curved arrows)
-      // "pos": "bot", // String value, optional (position of curved arrow: "top" or "bot") },
+      // "pos": "bot", // String value, optional (position of curved arrow: "top" or "bot")
+      // "rot": 60, // Specifies the angle of the transition for transitions to the same state },
     // Add more transitions here...
   ]